 In a medium oven-proof skillet, heat 1 t. olive oil.

 1 t. dried basil

-Cook for about 5 minutes and stir in 2 small red potatoes that have been slightly cooked and thinly slice.
+Cook for about 5 minutes and stir in 2 small red potatoes that have been slightly cooked and thinly sliced.

-Add the egg mixture and cook until the eggs begin to set (about 2 minutes).
+Add the egg mixture to the skillet.
 If necessary, evenly distribute the vegetables, without stirring; cook until eggs are almost set (about 5 to 6 minutes).
 Transfer the skillet to the oven and bake until the eggs are completely set in the center (5 to 6 minutes).
 Serve warm.
 Servings: 4